umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ## Error in files containing site structure

 On some occassions it's possible that you'll encounter collision errors on your Umbraco Cloud environments.
-This means that two `.uda` files are created for the same content type. `.uda` files contains schema for each of your content types (e.g Document Types, Templates, Macros, Dictionary Items, Datatypes).
+This means that two `.uda` files are created for the same entity type. `.uda` files contains schema for each of your entity types (e.g Document Types, Templates, Macros, Dictionary Items, Datatypes).

 Example: